Honzackcz/PulsoidToOSC/README.md

 ## OSC Options

-There can be setup manual OSC endpoint that can be any application able to receive OSC data like VRChat or Resonite.
+There can be set up manual OSC endpoint that can be any application able to receive OSC data like VRChat or Resonite.

 Endpoint needs specified IP, Port and Path where heart rate parameters will be send.